-Built in the late 1700s, the restaurant offers rustic, country charm highlighting natural beauty in the Berkshires.
-Our stunning setting is surrounded by beautifully landscaped perennial gardens and sweeping views of the neighboring forest include an old icehouse built as part of the original farmstead.
+Originally built as a farmhouse in the late 1790s, the restaurant offers rustic, country charm highlighting the natural beauty of the Berkshires.
+The property includes the original ice house and landscaped perennial gardens nestled in a woodland setting.
 Guests enjoy a cozy fireplace in winter months and, in summer, al fresco dining is available on the terrace.
-We offer an extensive wine list, full cocktail bar and a lighter fare bar menu.
+We offer an extensive wine list and full bar with traditional and specialty cocktails.

 Chef Dan holds a strong commitment to locavore principles supporting local farmers and artisan food makers in the Berkshires, Hudson Valley and Northwestern Connecticut.
 He develops his menu around regional producers and is inspired by the produce they bring to his kitchen door.
 If a farmer visits the restaurant in the morning, Dan will work their ingredients into his menu that same evening.

 The restaurant is a bit off the beaten track yet just two and a half hours from New York or Boston.
 Located in South Egremont, Mass., the restaurant is a stone’s throw from Hillsdale, NY, very close to the state border.
 The restaurant serves visitors from the Berkshires and Hudson Valley year-round and a multitude of out-of-town visitors during summer months plus fall foliage and ski seasons.
-In addition to The Daily Meal accolade, John Andrews Farmhouse is a Lonely Planet Top Choice and has been awarded the Trip Advisor Certificate of Excellence, Yankee Magazine Editor’s Choice and the Wine Spectator Award of Excellence.
+John Andrews Farmhouse achieved accolades such as World’s 25 Best Farmstead Experiences by The Daily Meal, Lonely Planet Top Choice and has been awarded the Trip Advisor Certificate of Excellence, Yankee Magazine Editor’s Choice and the Wine Spectator Award of Excellence.

 Chef-Owner Dan Smith